• Skip to primary navigation

 Instructions

-1. Ideally, start the recipe by weighing eggs and adapting the weight of each ingredient, which must be the same as the weight of the eggs.
+1. Ideally, start by weighing the eggs and adjusting the weights of each ingredient so they match the eggs.
 Use a food scale for accurate ingredient measurements.

 2. Weigh 5 large eggs with shells.
 Use an egg separator to separate the egg whites from the yolks.
 Weigh the empty eggshells and subtract their weight from the egg weight.
 You will then have the weight of the eggs without shells.